ryoAccount/obsidian/CISSP/Domain1 Security and Risk Management/Roles and Responsibilities - 役割と責任/System.md

-- **Administrator**: Responsible for implementing and maintaing the information system - privileged
+- **Administrator**: Responsible for implementing and maintaining the information system - privileged
 - **Auditor**: Responsible for auditing the compliance with security policy
 - **User**: A subject with access to theinformation system